launchdarkly/terraform-provider-launchdarkly/website/docs/r/team_member.html.markdown

 ## Attributes Reference

-In addition to the arguments above, the following attribute is exported:
+In addition to the arguments above, the provider exports the following attribute:

 - `id` - The ID of the team member.